oreolord/easyArch/README.md

 # Easy install script of Arch Linux
 Supports Wayland on NVIDIA graphics cards.

-Boots with either GRUB or systemd boot,
+Boots with either GRUB or systemd boot
-The script may work if you copy it to the install USB, but I haven't tried

 If you find any bugs or think of a way to make it better, please make an issue!
 > [!WARNING]